Compare & Save on Conveyancing Solicitors

 Fixed fee conveyancing is common throughout the UK but there are still solicitors who will charge at an hourly rate.
 It’s important to make this distinction when comparing conveyancing solicitors so that you can budget accordingly and prepare for the final price.

 Fixed fee conveyancing (also known as fixed price or flat rate conveyancing) is when a pre-agreed amount of money is decided and charged for the agreed conveyancing service.
-It is commonplace throughout the UK but not all conveyancing solicitors will use it as some still work at an hourly rate.
+It's commonplace throughout the UK but not all conveyancing solicitors will use it as some still work at an hourly rate.
 A fixed rate service is often preferred by customers as it allows them to budget for the expected costs rather than to have an estimated amount with possible surprise costs added on.

 When you’re looking to find the right conveyancing solicitor, ensure you have researched whether they’ll charge at an hourly rate or through a fixed fee so that there are no surprise costs once the process is complete.
 The term ‘fixed fee’ usually relates to the price of the legal services offered, it’s important to note that not all of the third party costs will be included.
-Always ask for a quote from the solicitors that you’re interested in so that you can compare accurately and work out an appropriate budget.
+Always ask for a quote from the solicitors that you’re interested in so that you can compare and work out an appropriate budget.

 When hiring a fixed price conveyancing service, it would be wise to request a written quotation to outline what is included.
 Not only can this help when comparing services, but it will also explain what you’ll be getting for your money.
 Some quotes may exclude certain elements of the process, meaning additional costs could be added.

-The fixed element of the quote does not usually include conveyancing disbursements as it’s difficult to conclude how many conveyancing searches are required.
+The fixed element of the quote doesn't usually include conveyancing disbursements as it’s difficult to conclude how many conveyancing searches are required.
 These should be included in the overall quote you are first presented with but be aware that they are an added cost on top of the fixed fee.

 When receiving the quote, you should be presented with the pre-agreed fixed price for the legal service and then also any added disbursement costs.
 Some costs depend on the time it takes to complete the tasks and the workload they include.
 Many legal firms also include a fee for photocopying and added paperwork.
 It’s important to know that there are different costs included depending on whether you’re buying or selling the property.